8 min read

 | Dining Out / Leisure | $50–$150 | Occasional restaurants and activities |

-The Best Neighborhoods for Expats in living in Punta Gorda, Belize
+The Best Neighborhoods for Expats living in Punta Gorda, Belize

 In Punta Gorda, the answer depends on what you value most — convenience, community, or quiet and space.
 The town offers a variety of neighborhoods, each with its own character, making it possible for expats to find a spot that feels like home.